ZacharyBohn/state-view-pattern/README.md

 context.read<HomeState>().onEvent(OnSaveButtonTap());
 ```

-This is an older method to emit events, and is not recommended since extra logic tends to be added to the onEvent function, aside from just asigning handlers.
+This is an older method to emit events, and is not recommended since extra logic tends to be added to the onEvent function, aside from just assigning handlers.
 But this is functionally the same as the registerHandler / emit pattern.

 ## MultiProvider